 Before you put away your electronics, check out Reboot’s online reflection tool, 10Q.
 10Q was inspired by the traditional ten days of reflection that occur between Rosh Hashanah and Yom Kippur, a period of time that’s long been considered an opportunity to look at where you’re at, where you’ve come from, and where you’re heading.
 Whether you’re Jewish or not, though, 10Q is a great way for anyone to look back at the year that’s past, look ahead at the year to come, and take stock.

 Fasting from Waste

-GatherDC’s Rabbi Ilana Zeitman started a cleanse three years ago (5780) as a different way to connect with the High Holiday season.
+GatherDC’s Rabbi Ilana Zeitman started a cleanse four years ago (5780) as a different way to connect with the High Holiday season.
 Cleanse 5780 was a 10-day initiative using the Days of Awe (the 10-day period between Rosh Hashanah and Yom Kippur) to intensively reflect on “the mind/body/spirit connection” by eliminating food-based, single-use plastics from your life.

 This “cleanse” fit with the rapidly growing environmental panic and allows for the space and permission to start thinking about how we can change our habits to be kinder to our world.
 The idea of fasting from some of the most wasteful aspects of our modern life aligns well with a global approach to the themes of Yom Kippur.
 In refraining from participating in needless and harmful waste, we can use these energies instead to reflect on the things we can repent for as it pertains to our ecological sins and focus on how we can change our actions to do and be better going forward.